Pyrolysis-GC-MS analysis

 What is pyrolysis GC-MS used for?

 Py-GC-MS is used in various fields of chemical analysis to test for the presence of chemical species and determine their respective concentrations.
 It can be used for quality control across the pharmaceutical and consumer goods industries, where it is especially useful when screening samples for polymers and plastics, which are notoriously difficult to detect through conventional means.
+The method can also be used to characterize polymeric materials and estimate the molecular composition of lignin samples.

 The ability of py-GC-MS to detect plastic contaminants is also highly useful in environmental analysis, particularly when analyzing the presence of microplastics in drinking water, wastewater, sediment, soil, and sludge.
-The method can also be used to characterize polymeric materials and estimate the molecular composition of lignin samples.
+The procedure for screening clean water samples for microplastics with py-GC-MS is outlined in ISO 16094-3, which is one of the first international standards for microplastic analysis (along with ISO 24187 and ISO 4484).

 How does pyrolysis GC-MS work?